Saransh-cpp/Saransh-cpp.github.io/_pages/supervise.md

 ##### [5th International Workshop on Python in High Energy Physics (PyHEP)](https://indico.cern.ch/event/1150631/){:target="_blank"}
 ###### May - September 2022 | Remote

-- Invited to mentor and assist researchers and students new to Open-Source Scientific Software development.
+- Invited to mentor and assist researchers and students new to open-source scientific software development.

 ---